-A full stock assessment - including 2013 field surveys - will be peer-reviewed at a Stock Assessment Review (STAR) panel meeting in early March.
-In April the Council will decide on a harvest guideline for the new fishing season, commencing July 1.
+A full stock assessment - including 2013 field surveys - will be peer reviewed at a Stock Assessment Review panel meeting early this month.
+In April the council will decide on a harvest guideline for the new fishing season, commencing July 1.